Zengwh02/ASAP/README.md

 ## 🤖 Model Release

-We release LogicCoder-7B and LogicCoder-8B, using our ASAP-pruned dataset derived from open-r1/codeforces-cots.
+We release LogicCoder-7B and LogicCoder-8B, fine-tuned on our ASAP-pruned dataset derived from open-r1/codeforces-cots.

 You can try our model on Hugging Face: [LogicCoder-7B](https://huggingface.co/azzzacs/LogicCoder-7B) and [LogicCoder-8B](https://huggingface.co/azzzacs/LogicCoder-8B)